A man was charged with killing 81 animals in a three-hour shooting rampage

 Officers in an armored vehicle arrested Arroyo without incident, he said.

 Deputies found a crashed pickup truck and recovered eight firearms, including long rifles, shotguns and handguns, at the scene.
-After executing a search warrant on his camper, they found another seven firearms, including an illegal assault weapon and two ghost guns, and about 2,000 rounds of various calibers of ammunition, Rosas said.
+After executing a search warrant on his camper, they found another seven firearms, including an illegal AK-47 assault rifle, two ghost guns, and about 2,000 rounds of various calibers of ammunition, Rosas said.

 Prosecutors charged Arroyo with dozens of charges involving animal cruelty, willful discharge of a firearm with gross negligence, illegal possession of an assault weapon, vandalism, drug possession and making criminal threats and terrorizing while being in possession of a firearm as a felon.